Sunchon tunnel massacre

 The cars unloaded on October 30 at the Sunchon tunnel in Sunchon, South Pyongan where the Americans were told by the North Koreans they would be given food and treatment.
 They were divided into groups of 40 and marched to the ravine, where the KPA mowed the Americans down en masse with submachine guns.
 A witness said the prisoners "went around the corner, into this ditch.
 They [the KPA] said, “Get down; the planes.
 Get down; the planes.
 So when we all ducked down some more of them came up on us over a little rice paddy and they just opened up."
 68 people were killed out of 138 people who died during the journey.
-By the time they had been rescued by a South Korean-American rescue mission, there were only 21 survivors, who a ROK detachment safely conveyed along with the dead to Pyongyang, where C-54 Skymasters flew them to Japan.
+By the time they had been rescued by a South Korean-American rescue mission, there were only 21 survivors, whom a ROK detachment safely conveyed along with the dead to Pyongyang, where C-54 Skymasters flew them to Japan.
+2 of the survivors died of their wounds following their return to US military control.

 The massacre was documented by Charles E. Potter in the Subcommittee on Korean War Atrocities.